 Sidenote: it's apparently a favorite of the ancient Incas, eating it right before going into battle.
 Energy boost, anyone?

-Comprised 75% of water and 25% fiber and other roughage, celery is a great food item for people who want to eat without the worry of gaining weight.
+Comprised 75% of water and 25% fiber and other roughage, celery is one of the kidney-safe foods for people who want to eat without the worry of gaining weight.

 It's considered as "one of the hardiest vegetables around" and is often called the “negative-calorie” food.
 That's because your body might burn more calories digesting it, and not the usual way around.